MomoRazor/platelet/CONTRIBUTING.md

 # Option 3 - Using a Tenant API

 This requires a lot more set up, but it provides an environment closest to production.
 Suggested for contributers looking to work in the backend on more holistic changes, this would require help from current contributers to set up.
 Let us know if you would like to pursue this approach.

-\*Note about `npm i`

--   One of the dependencies of this project is (canvas)[https://www.npmjs.com/package/canvas].
-This package has some native components, and so might require further setup on your system before it will work.
-Please follow the guide in the provided link to the package if `npm i` fails citing errors with `node-gyp`.